tskisner/desibuild/README.md

 in your ${SCRATCH} directory somewhere for performance.
 Also, if there are any module commands needed to set up your dependencies, then those commands should be in a snippet of text that will be inserted into the top level module file.
-For NERSC systems, you should use one of the "init.*" examples in the "modulefiles" directory unless you know what you are doing.
+For NERSC systems, you should use one of the examples in the "modulefiles" directory unless you know what you are doing.
 On a personal system or other HPC center, ensure that you know what module commands are needed to get the python stack and other dependencies into your environment.